svenhb/GRBL-Plotter/README.md

 ### Features:
 * Supporting GRBL 1.1 (and 0.9 also)
 * Controlling a 2nd GRBL-Hardware
 * Supports 4th axis (A, B, C, U, V or W).
-Status and control
+Status and control (special GRBL version needed)
 * Axis Substitution for Rotary Axis
 * Surface scanning for height map creation and Autoleveling

 * GCode import via file load, drag & drop or copy & paste
   - Loading GCode with optional replacement of M3 / M4 commands (helpful for 'Laser Mode' $32=1)